 In Hebrews 4:16, Paul instructed the children of God to…

-Not only should your approach be bold but so should your prayers.
+Not only should your approach be bold, but so should your prayers.
 Phillip Brooks said, “Pray the largest prayers.
 You cannot think a prayer so large that God, in answering it, will not wish you had made it larger.
-Pray not for crutches, but for wings.”
+Pray not for crutches but for wings.”

-Daily prayer is a conversation.
+Prayer is a conversation.
 It’s a beautiful, deep conversation that has the power to change you, change your situation, and even change the world.
 But more than all of that—more than any results or changes you see—it’s the beautiful beginning of a deep and abiding relationship with the One who created you.
 That’s worth everything.

 Grace and peace,